| John Read with One of His Robotic Cat Grooming Traps |

 Quite obviously there is absolutely nothing humane about either poison.
 In fact, both are barbaric and hideous chemicals to use on any creature.

-Other than serving to help slake Read's insatiable lust for feline blood, his grooming traps are not without their financial and labor-saving appeal.
+In addition to serving to help slake Read's insatiable lust for feline blood, his grooming traps also have their financial and labor-saving appeal.
 "Unlike a conventional trap you don't have to go and shoot or gas the cat, you don't have to contain it at all," he gloated to the ABC in the April 20th article cited supra.

 "Ethnically it's a lot better than having a cat caught in a leg-holder (sic)